 While the screen display is not large, it is adequate and includes speed, distance, time and calories burned.

 This bike weighs only 66 pounds, making it reasonably easy to move around.
 The price point is about $150 and it gets a 4 out of 5 stars.

-The Schwinn 230 Recumbent Bike is a bike worth buying.
-At around £$350 (for the newer model) the price point isn’t too high nor is it too low, yet the quality build and features can compete with some of the bikes in the $500 range.
+At around $400 (for the newer model) the price point isn’t too high nor is it too low, yet the quality build and features can compete with some of the bikes in the $500 range.